Start9Labs/documentation/site/source/learn/concepts/self-hosting.rst

 "Self-Hosting"
 --------------

 Since a server is "just a computer," one might ask why we can't just host our own data and software.
 Unfortunately, running a server is no trivial task, and typically requires Linux and systems administration skills.
-That is, until now.  embassyOS was designed specifically to allow anyone to be able to run their own server-side software and host their own data, with no special tech skills or excessive effort.
+That is, until now.
+StartOS was designed specifically to allow anyone to be able to run their own server-side software and host their own data, with no special tech skills or excessive effort.

 For an overview, please check out the video below: